spatie/laravel-backup/README.md

 Feeling paranoid about backups?
 No problem!
 You can backup your application to multiple filesystems at once.

-## Important notice
-Dev-master contains a new version that is not yet entirely stable.
-You should use [version 1.2](https://github.com/freekmurze/laravel-backup/tree/1.2.0) in production environments.

 ## Prerequisites
 To create a dump of a MySQL-db this packages uses the ```mysqldump```-binary.
 Make sure it is installed on your system.